-- Our Safari tents at NightSky Glamping sleep up to a maximum of 6 people and your booking is accepted on this basis.
+- Our Safari tents at NightSky Glamping sleep up 4 adults and up to 4 children unless more adults are agreed by prior arrangement and your booking is accepted on this basis.

-- To minimise wear and tear and to avoid overstretching the facilities we don’t wish our bell tents to be occupied by more than the specified number.
+- To minimise wear and tear and to avoid overstretching the facilities we don’t wish our woody tents to be occupied by more than the specified number.

-- No large groups are allowed on site and no Stag/Hen parties.
+- No large groups without prior arrangement are allowed on site and no Stag/Hen parties.

 - If it is found that there is a large party you could be refused access to our tents.
 This breaches your terms and conditions and you will be all asked to vacate our property.

 Our Safari Tents are no different to conventional camping as far as wildlife is concerned.
 Our Safari tents have vinyl flooring.
 “Glampers” staying in our Safari tents should also take precautions to not attract insects or other animal species by keeping all food in sealed containers, disposing of rubbish and litter and closing your tents.
 NightSky Glamping will not offer compensation for the presence of insects or other wildlife species in any part of or near to the tent.

 - Double bed with mattress in 2 bedrooms

 - Twin beds in 1 bedroom and bunk beds in tents which sleep 7 or 8.

 - Table and 6/8 dining chairs